The George Hotel - Station Gateway

 Heritage experts have concluded that Block B, which faces the train station, is of low heritage value and in poor condition.
 Plans are to demolish this three-storey part of the complex and create an entirely new-build block of a similar footprint.
 Using a sympathetic design with quality materials and a similar colour palette, the upper floors of this new-build block would be stepped back so as not to detract from the overall look of the building.

 Block C on John William Street is structurally in a similarly poor condition.
 Under the new proposals, the attractive building facade would be retained, with all existing internal structures and the courtyard removed and replaced by a new building.
-This proposal will enable the hotel to achieve the required 90+ rooms of 20 sqm and the new restaurant space on the ground floor.
+This proposal will enable the hotel to achieve the required 90+ rooms of 20 square metres and the new restaurant space on the ground floor.

-As on Block B, the upper floors of this block will be 'stepped back from the retained facade to reduce the visual impact on the main listed building.
+As on Block B, the upper floors of this block will be stepped back from the retained facade to reduce the visual impact on the main listed building.

 There will be an open void through the centre of the building, running vertically from the ground floor atrium up to a glazed roof on the top level.